musebridge/HF-Live/msngrbot/README.md

-FB Messenger Bot PHP API Sample
+FB Messenger Bot PHP API
 ========================

-This is an example for Facebook Messenger PHP Bot API - [https://github.com/pimax/fb-messenger-php](https://github.com/pimax/fb-messenger-php)
+This is a PHP implementation for Facebook Messenger Bot API.

 REQUIREMENTS
 ------------